Lecture Videos

 Here, you can find the recordings of the lecture videos.

-Introduction: This lecture gives a short motivating introduction to deep learning.
+DL Components: This lecture gives a short motivating introduction to deep learning.
+We then go through a dummy example and learn the basic components of DL.

 [link]